great group of guys, the Human League."

 - Greatest Hits : Numerous releases.

 - Hell Is That Noise: Invoked in "Dreams of Leaving" in the form of loud noise that plays just a few seconds in, and also in "Introducing" with the sampled screams.
-Also scattered in various other songs due to glitches with the backing tracks they used.
+Also scattered in various other songs due to tape errors with the backing tracks they used.

 - I Am the Band: This was more or less Phil Oakey's stance after the musicians Martyn Ware and Ian Craig Marsh left.
 The two did however continue to receive royalties from Dare!.